WEGOVY Solution for injection Ref.[49657] Active ingredients: Semaglutide

 Appetite, energy intake and food choice

 Semaglutide reduces appetite by increasing feelings of fullness and satiety, while lowering hunger and prospective food consumption.
-After 20 weeks of dosing, energy intake during an ad libitum meal was 35% lower with semaglutide compared to placebo.
+In a phase 1 trial, energy intake during an ad libitum meal was 35% lower with semaglutide compared to placebo after 20 weeks of dosing.
 This was supported by improved control of eating, less food cravings and a relative lower preference for high fat food.
+Food cravings were further assessed in STEP 5 by a Control of Eating Questionnaire (CoEQ).
+At week 104, the estimated treatment difference both for control of cravings and craving of savoury food significantly favoured semaglutide, whereas no clear effect was seen for craving of sweet food.

 Fasting and postprandial lipids